logo

 You’re my mate.

 I held my breath and clenched my fists, staring at the commanding general, Alpha Ekon, as he remained pointed in my direction.
+All the stories about him were true.
+He was terrifying.

 This can’t possibly be right, can it?